Each person prays to themselves as a singer chants and plays the drums. Gifts are offered then handshakes exchanged.

 “It’s a connection to the creator.
 Some people call it a religion but it’s more of a way of life,” says John Bravehawk of Medicine Bear Lodge.
 As an elder and Sundance Chief from South Dakota Bravehawk has led the Inipi ceremony (Lakota name) which is meant to purify the spirit, for decades.

-He and his helpers have performed Inipi ceremonies throughout the region including the Oregon State Penitentiary(link is external), the Washington State Penitentiary(link is external), Multnomah County Inverness Jail and now at Donald E. Long Juvenile Detention Center.
+He and his helpers have performed Inipi ceremonies throughout the region including the Oregon State Penitentiary, the Washington State Penitentiary, Multnomah County Inverness Jail and now at Donald E. Long Juvenile Detention Center.

 Youth at the detention center can access the sweat lodge once a month.
 Bi-weekly cultural activities like mural arts and Aztec dance will also be available.